Parenting Archives | Page 6 of 11 | Rice Psychology

 Seeking Too Much: Why Constantly Reassuring Your Children Isn’t Always Good

-Consider the following story as it relates to this week’s topic.
 I’ve noticed over the past year or so that Chelsea has been asking me more and more of the same types of questions.
 These can range from, “Will you definitely be picking me up from soccer practice after school?”, to “Are you sure that the vegetables in the salad aren’t spoiled?”
-I usually answer these with a simple and reassuring “yes” to quell her concerns, but it’s getting to the point that she’s needing reassurance for almost everything and is sometimes asking me the same thing but in different ways....
+I usually answer these with a simple and reassuring “yes” to quell her concerns, but it’s getting to the point that she’s needing reassurance for almost everything and is sometimes asking me the same thing but in different ways.
+Is there any way I can simply ease her away...

 Read More